aws-amplify/amplify-js/docs/media/vue_guide.md

 ### Authenticator

-The Authenticator component provides basic basic login/logout functionality for your application, as well confirmation steps for new user registration and user login.
+The Authenticator component provides basic login/logout functionality for your application, as well confirmation steps for new user registration and user login.
 It uses the following components as children:

 * SignIn
 * ConfirmSignIn